laravel/pennant/notes.md

 ### Other drivers

-It is possible that some drivers may throw an exception when trying to "register" a feature, as that process is handled completely on their end.
+It is possible that some drivers may throw an exception when trying to register a feature, as that process is handled completely on their end.

 Take something like LaunchDarkly.
-Their driver may tell developers that they do not need to "register" features as that is all handled in their first party dashboard.
-That is no trouble and I've tried to build this in a way to facilitate that as a "feature".
+Their driver may tell developers that they do not need to register features as that is all handled in their first party dashboard.
+That is no trouble and I've tried to build this in a way to facilitate that as a feature.

 Alternatively, they may still get you to register features and the result of that could be used in "offline" mode when the service is down for maintenance or otherwise unavailable.